Is Your Website Working For You?

 - In most cases, it’s best to keep your navigation to no more than three levels deep.

 - Include links within the page copy and make it clear where those links go to.
 This is also great for SEO!

 The overall rule with a proper navigation structure is simple: don’t require visitors to have to think about where they need to go and how to get there.
 Make it easy for them.

 Make sure that anyone visiting can view your website no matter what browser or application they are using.
 To gain significant traffic, your site needs to be compatible with multiple browsers and devices.
-People are surfing the internet more than ever before, mostly on their mobile devices.
+People are surfing the internet more than ever before, mostly on their phones.
 Make sure to get those visitors by allowing everyone to view your site, no matter what kind of system they run or which browser they use.

 There are four basic questions you need to ask yourself about the content on your website:

 - Will people know what I do within seconds?